wp-plugins/polaroid-gallery/readme.txt

 2. Test if the plugin works properly with the default theme.
 Your theme might also generate some kind of css conflict.

+= How to choose when to use polaroid gallery and when default wordpress gallery? =

+If you want to use default wordpress gallery in some places it is easy.
+Add to the gallery shortcode on the page attribute `usedefault="true"`.
+It should looks like `[gallery ids="1466,1464,1465" usedefault="true"]`

 == Changelog ==
+= 2.1.3 =
+* Fixed error "Undefined variable"
+* Added posibility to choose when to use Polaroid Gallery on Pages with attr "usedefault"

 = 2.1.2 =
 * Fixed error "blocked loading mixed active content" in FF when user opens webpage via ssl connection.